DistributedObjectProtocol/web/docs/api/javascript/addtype.md

 #### type `Object`

-Must be an object that expose two or three functions. `patch` is optional
+Must be an object that expose two or three functions. `patch` is optional.

 ```js
 addType({